 - Develops and carries out quality improvement and assurance efforts.

-- Manages DQA central files and responds to open records requests.
+- Manages DQA central files.

 - Maintains DQA websites and online information/publications.